 Lifelong learning

-Keeping up to date with best practice is part of the professional life of a team or an individual.
-Most people combine reading journal articles, attending case reviews and conferences, and discussions with colleagues to know about current best practice.
+Keeping up to date with best practice is part of the professional life of a team and an individual.
+Most people combine reading journal articles, attending case reviews and conferences, and discussions with colleagues in order to know about current best practice.

 Aspects of Continuing Professional Development (CPD)